-<Describe here the specific problem you wanted to address with your work.
-Discuss how the others addressed that problem and what is missing in their solutions.>

 There are a number of research papers discussing the comparison of different Explainable AI models including LIME and SHAP among other models.
 Some of the work is directed towards raising the question of trustable Explainable AI [7], while on the other hand there are proposals on how a theoretical framework could be used to enable a comparison between different models [8].
-The use of Explainable AI in the healthcare domain has also been a topic of a number of papers [10][11][12][13] where LIME and SHAP were some of the models used.
-Evaluation and comparison of these two models has also been done in the domain of credit risk management where authors give a side-by-side review of the results obtained by these models [9].
+The use of Explainable AI in the healthcare domain has also been a topic of a number of papers [9][10][11][12] where LIME and SHAP were some of the models used.
+Evaluation and comparison of these two models has also been done in the domain of credit risk management where authors give a side-by-side review of the results obtained by these models [13].

-The specific problem that we wanted to address is to make Explainable AI both more available and understandable to a larger audience that doesn’t posses the necessary technical skills in order to do complex scientific work in this particular field.
+The specific problem that we wanted to address is to make Explainable AI both more available and understandable to a larger audience that doesn’t have the necessary technical skills in order to do complex scientific work in this particular field.
 We wanted to empower audiences from different domains by giving them an option of understanding the logic behind predictions made by various Machine learning models.
 In order to do such a thing, we utilized the benefits of the paradigm of visual programming that is present in the Orange Data Mining software.

 Orange Data Mining enables users to construct a complete Machine learning workflow by using a simple drag-and-drop interface that accommodates a vast number of useful widgets.